 Long Island, NY

-Production Manager who is quality-driven and industrious with over three years of experience streamlining operations to create competitive production volume, schedules and standards.
+Quality-driven and industrious production manager with over three years of experience streamlining operations to create competitive production volume, schedules and standards.
 Identifies waste and inefficiencies to implement targeted improvement strategies.

 Skills and Abilities